hkarhani/syslogfs/README.md

 			- Type (String) - Inv
 			- Content (String) - Inv
 			- Message (String)
+		iii.
+You can configure Aggregate Settings to keep history of Updates received.
 ```

 Note: For DEX-Web-Services Account make sure to note both Account name / username as they need to be entered as: name@username in the following section.